 Wandoan residents were pleased to see more CSG activity but hope to see long term benefits for their community.
+The community has noticed some new faces in the township and expect a small increase in local population.

 Future expectations: Population may increase if houses sell, but could remain low or decrease further if benefits from nearby resource development do not materialise in town; e.g., NRWs living in camps outside the town continues.
 Large increase of CSG NRWs and, as of May 2017, Glencore's \$6 billion Wandoan thermal coal project may also move forward, further influx of NRWs likely.
 Industry is needed to drive growth in Wandoan - CSG industry and/or government funding for tourism, community events and services is sought to develop future options.
 There are concerns about local businesses closing, groundwater, weeds, traffic on roads and neglected empty housing.